Fotowatikha/sc_FAANG_v1/README.md

 ## Requirements and Installation
 The specific libraries for this workshop are explained within the Jupyter Notebook.
 The necessary packages are listed in the `workshop_requirements.txt` file, which should be used to set up a **Conda environment** on the cluster.
 Once the environment is set up, all software, packages, kernels, and Jupyter Notebook dependencies will be installed.

-To begin, copy the **for_Ole** folder from `/lustre/shared/for_Ole`, which contains all the files that you need.
+To begin, copy the **for_Ole** folder from `/lustre/shared/for_Ole` to your own directory, which contains all the files that you need.
 All relevant workshop files are located in the following directory on the cluster as follows:
 ```text
 /lustre/shared/for_Ole
 ├── rscript